Is really not an easy thing to do……

 1. Type of Visa

 Most applications require you to prove your income before being accepted.
-Where as it’s not important that you be a high earner, having a steady salary, with a base of Y3million+ yearly is required.
+Where as it’s not that important that you be a high earner, having a steady salary, with a base of 3 million Yen or more a year seems to be required.

 3. Japanese ability

-This may sound discriminatory but being at least conversational in the language is a helping factor when going through the application process.
-It’s quite obvious if somebody else has filled the application out for you. in which case the issuing company may assume you have little ability with the language reflective of intentions to leave Japan.
-They will call you at least once to confirm details of the application and your workplace and if you cannot converse with the operator, the application may hit a sticking point.
+This may sound discriminatory, but being at least conversational in the language is a helping factor when going through the application process.
+It’s quite obvious if somebody else has filled the application out for you. in which case the issuing company may assume your skill in the language is reflective of your intentions to be in Japan short-term.
+They will call you and your workplace at least once to confirm details of the application, and if you cannot converse with the operator, the application may hit a sticking point.

 4. Years working

-As mentioned above, this can be a crucial factor if you don’t have permanent residency, a spouse visa or a 正社員（せいしゃいん/seishain/full-time company employee status).
-Think 3 years working at one company as standard.
-This is not always fact but in many cases has seemed to apply.
+As mentioned above, this can be a crucial factor if you don’t have permanent residency, a spouse visa or a 正社員（せいしゃいん/seishain/full-time company) employee status.
+Think 3 years working at one company as a standard requirement.
+This is not always the case, but again seems a rule of thumb.